-Throughout the year, SPCA is involved with a number of events, including art exhibitions, parades and community fun days.
-We also have our annual Cupcake Day in August, and need collectors for our Annual Appeal in March.
+Throughout the year SPCA is involved with a number of events, including art exhibitions, parades and community fun days.
+We also have our annual Cupcake Day and always need collectors for our Annual Appeal in March.

 Event volunteering can be a really fun thing for your whole family to get involved in.
 Ask your parent or guardian to join you in taking part in one of these great SPCA events.

 Join the SPCA for our biggest fundraising event of the year as we take to the streets of our cities armed with our buckets, stickers and smiles.

-If you have any questions about taking part in SPCA’s Annual Street Appeal, our fundraising team are here to help contact them today on: (09) 256 2520 or email them at: firstname.lastname@example.org for more information.
+If you have any questions about taking part in SPCA’s Annual Street Appeal, our fundraising team are here to help!
+You can contact them on: (09) 256 7312 or email them at: email@example.com for more information.

 By registering, baking and fundraising for SPCA Cupcake Day, you will be part of a wonderful group of supporters who want to make a difference for animals in need.